 It is crucial that you do not ignore the civil summons or complaint.
 A failure to respond will likely result in a default victory for the person that sued you.
 Unsurprisingly, our advice is that you should always seek a consultation with a lawyer if you have received a complaint and summons.
 You can typically pay a lawyer for a consultation to review the complaint and summons, and give you a recommendation on how to proceed in responding to the complaint and summons.

-If you have become involved in litigation and would like legal assistance, please feel free to contact Kreger Law Firm to schedule a consultation.
+If you have become involved in litigation and would like legal assistance, please feel free to contact Kreger Brodish to schedule a consultation.